NY / LA

 Exhibition Design, Identity

-An experimental publication (160 pages, 5” X 7.5”) which explores the border as a divisive line from the dual perspectives of humans and machines.
+A publication (160 pages, 5” X 7.5”) exploring the border as a divisive line from the dual perspectives of humans and machines.
 Archiving both satellite images of land characterized by border conflicts, as well as artificially generated images of those same landscapes using RunwayML, the publication’s contents become animated, evolving fluidly, when the reader flips through the pages.

-How do contemporary graphic designers utilize illegibility within the art of typography?
-Type Unseen is a reader on designed illegibility and visual nonsense; it analyzes the influence our youth culture has had on experimental typography, all the while exploring the multitude of philosophies that drive us to construct and deconstruct meaning.
+Type Unseen (76 pages, 5” X 9”) is a reader on illegible graphic design and visual nonsense; it analyzes the influence our youth culture has had on experimental typography, all the while exploring the multitude of philosophies that drive us to construct and deconstruct meaning.

 A redesign of a digital platform for critical texts and contemporary experiments within media arts.
-Inspired by the history of skeuomorphism in early computer graphics, the website creates a new representation of editorial layouts for the browser.
-Different sections layer over each other on the landing page, creating a flat landscape of pages which are shuffled through to be read.
+Inspired by the history of skeuomorphism in early computer graphics, different sections layer over each other on the landing page; a flat landscape of pages must be shuffled through to be read.
 To view the current site, click here.